scottyschup/ruby-curriculum/the-web/apis.md

 Skillcrush has a good [description][skillcrush] of what an API is.
 When humans use a browser to visit a website, the browser submits an HTTP request, and the server replies with HTML which represents the structure of the page to be displayed.
-The web browser than *renders* the HTML: it turns the HTML code into the graphics that are displayed on your screen.
+The web browser then *renders* the HTML: it turns the HTML code into the graphics that are displayed on your screen.
 Users then interact with the page by clicking links or hitting buttons, making new HTTP requests which continue the cycle.